Did you know?

 Late May and June see Two and Three of the Big Three come and join the whale sharks off the Ningaloo Reef.
 The Oceanic Manta Rays arrive to join their slightly smaller and less curious manta rays endemic to the Reef.
 And the first of the Humpback Whales start migrating past on their way to their calving grounds off the Kimberley.
 A whale shark tour between late May and August often involves whale shark and manta ray swimming, watching the stunning surface displays of the humpback whales (full body breaches, tail slapping, perduncles breaches and so much more) and then being surrounded by whale song as you snorkel the Ningaloo Reef too!

 April and July School Holidays are traditionally very busy.
 Its still a stunning time to visit, but town is heaving and bursting at its seams, with longer to wait for service in shops – we recommend you book for meals at restaurants and cafes too.

 Having said that, apart from being busy, many locals view July as the best month to live and work on the Ningaloo, with beautiful weather, amazing sealife, and the Big Three usually sighted during whale shark tours.

 August weather continues to usually be beautiful.
-August 1st on also flags the beginning of the two-year Pilot of humpback whale swimming tours.
+August 1st on also flags the beginning of the Humpback whale swimming tours.
 Until the whale sharks depart, it is often possible to go swimming with humpback whales, whale sharks and manta rays during your visit to Exmouth… did we mention that you can also go snorkelling on the World Heritage listed Ningaloo Reef during your tour too?

 When we say the whale sharks leave the Ningaloo, its not all the whale sharks leave the Ningaloo – just most of them.
 A substantial number remain until much later in the season, whilst there is a strong theory there may be a permanent resident population of Ningaloo Whalesharks.